 Referred to as the scientific study of Languages, Linguistics is an expanding domain of study which explores the structure, evolution and diverse communicational aspects of varied languages.
 It emerged with a natural curiosity to explore the formation and development of languages, how they are formed, the context they evolve in and the factors that impact their development.
-For those inclined towards studying languages and how they evolved over a long period of time, Linguistics is surely an intriguing discipline.
+For those inclined toward studying languages and how they evolved over a long period, Linguistics is surely an intriguing discipline.
 We will further discuss the scope of Linguistics, its varied branches, jobs you can explore as well as top universities offering academic programs in this field.

 The Scope of Linguistics

-The scope of Linguistics is vast as it is an expansive and complex field of study which includes various aspects of a language such as phonetics, semantics, syntax, morphology, stylistics, amongst others.
+The scope of Linguistics is vast as it is an expansive and complex field of study which includes various aspects of a language such as phonetics, semantics, syntax, morphology, and stylistics, amongst others.
 The study of Linguistics is also interdisciplinary as it has many varied specialisations such as Sociolinguistics, Computational Linguistics, Applied Linguistics, Psycholinguistics and so on.
 It is regarded as a descriptive field of study since it is always changing as languages evolve and change.
-So, as the new developments occur in any language, Linguistics as a field of study expands and is considered dynamic, as the historical aspects of languages and dialects go from old to new.
+So, as new developments occur in any language, Linguistics as a field of study expands and is considered dynamic, as the historical aspects of languages and dialects go from old to new.

-Another reason why there is an immense scope of Linguistics is that this area is also applied in various other fields especially Speech Therapy in Modern Medicine, Literature, Anthropology, Sociology, amongst others.
-Many research studies have also significantly highlighted the role of linguistics in every language as well as for comprehending the varied aspects of literature in terms of prose and poems.
+Another reason why there is an immense scope of Linguistics is that this area is also applied in various other fields especially Speech Therapy in Modern Medicine, Literature, Anthropology, and Sociology, amongst others.
+Many research studies have also significantly highlighted the role of linguistics in every language as well as in comprehending the varied aspects of literature in terms of prose and poems.

 Types & Branches of Linguistics

-Linguistics elaborates upon the nature and constituents of different forms of the languages across the globe.
+Linguistics elaborates upon the nature and constituents of different forms of languages across the globe.
 As an emerging field of study, the scope of Linguistics is ever-expanding in contemporary times with many promising opportunities on offer!
 While pondering over your decision of pursuing this area of study, you must be familiar with the major branches of Linguistics.
 Here are the major branches of Linguistics: